kintoandar/kintoandar.github.io/_posts/2015-11-15-vault-PKI-made-easy.md

 > You should never use a Root CA to issue client/server certificates, if it's compromised you're screwed!
 Instead, generate an intermediate CA and if that one it's compromised just revoke it and issue a new one.

-With your certificates generated, now build a certificate bundle with the Root CA certificate, Intermediate CA certificate and Intermediate CA key.
+With your certificates generated, now build a certificate bundle with the Intermediate CA certificate and Intermediate CA key.
 {% highlight bash %}
 export DUMMY_CA=/PATH/TO/dummy_ca